johnsosoka/site-johnsosoka-com/website/_posts/blog/2021-09-20-terraform-provision-blog-infra.md

 In future iterations, I will set up either a CodeCommit or Jenkins pipeline so that merges to master will build & deploy artifacts for me.
 Until then, I'll be living in the stone age and manually triggering my deployment script.

-**Update 2023/07/23:**
-- I've written an article on how to use GitHub Actions to automatically deploy this website.
-You can find it [here](/content/posts/blog/2023/07/16/gitlab-pipeline-s3.html).